intersystems/language-server/README.md

   - Invalid UDL Parameter types and mismatches between declared UDL Parameter types and the assigned value:
     - Remove the invalid UDL Parameter type.
     - Select a correct UDL Parameter type to replace the invalid one.
+  - `$ZUTIL` functions that have been superseded by ClassMethods:
+    - Replace the `$ZUTIL` function call with the appropriate ClassMethod.
 - Intellisense for the following embedded languages (provided by [request forwarding](https://code.visualstudio.com/api/language-extensions/embedded-languages#request-forwarding)):
   - Hover and code completion for HTML tags and CSS embedded in CSP/CSR files, HTML embedded in ObjectScript using the `&html` directive and CSS embedded in XML XData blocks.
   - Hover, code completion and signature help for JavaScript methods in ObjectScript classes and JavaScript embedded in CSP using `<script>` tags or embedded in ObjectScript using the `&js` directive.